stoermelder/vcvrack-packone/docs/MidiKit.md

 # stoermelder MIDI-KIT

-MIDI-KIT is scripting module for altering, filtering, delaying or generating MIDI messages.
-It provides a simple scripting engine which interprets a very basic subset of JavaScript.
+MIDI-KIT is a scripting module for altering, filtering, delaying, or generating MIDI messages.
+It provides a lightweight scripting engine that interprets a small subset of JavaScript.

 ## How it works

-The module uses internally a very basic implementation of a JavaScript engine (Elk 3) for interpreting your custom scripts.
-It is certainly not the fastest way for running JavaScript from C/C++ but MIDI messages are relatively rare events (in contrast to audio/dsp-processing).
+The module uses a lightweight JavaScript engine (Elk 3) to interpret your custom scripts.
+Elk is not optimized for raw performance, but MIDI events are typically sparse compared to audio/DSP processing and the engine is adequate for most MIDI scripting tasks.

-The module is purely event-driven: It is only active if a MIDI message arrives on the selected MIDI device.
-The programming interface provides an ability for creating new MIDI messages, one arriving message can result in up to 16 MIDI outgoing messages.
-Incoming MIDI messages are not automatically passed through to the MIDI out, instead
+MIDI-KIT is event-driven: it runs only when a MIDI message arrives on the selected MIDI input.
+The scripting API lets you create new MIDI messages; a single incoming message may result in up to 16 outgoing messages.
+Incoming MIDI messages are not passed through automatically — scripts must explicitly call `midiOut.send()` to forward messages.

-The module has four CV inputs and four parameters.
-These can be used within the script for adding some dynamic script configuration of modulation if needed.
+The module also exposes four CV inputs and four panel parameters that can be read from scripts to add modulation or dynamic configuration.

-MIDI-KIT can be used as an MIDI insert using the built-in MIDI Loopback driver of VCV Rack: incoming MIDI messages can be processed before reaching the actual MIDI module (like MIDI-CC or MIDI-CV or MIDI-MAP or MIDI-CAT).
-Outgoing MIDI messages can be processed the same way.
+You can use MIDI-KIT as an insert effect via VCV Rack's built-in MIDI Loopback driver.
+This lets you process incoming messages before they reach other MIDI modules (for example, MIDI‑CC, MIDI‑CV, MIDI‑MAP, or MIDI‑CAT), and likewise process outgoing messages.

 ## Examples

+**Note:** Channels are 1..16, parameter and input indices are 1..4.
+The main entry point is `processMidi(midiPort, msg)`; in this version `midiPort` is always *1*.

 ### Basic pass-through
 The script passes all incoming MIDI messages to the default MIDI output port.